-- Getting too much rest – it may seem counter-intuitive, but spending too much time resting can actually make back pain worse.
+- Getting too much rest – it may seem counterintuitive, but spending too much time resting can actually make back pain worse.
 Becoming sedentary is unhealthy, weakens the muscles that support the back and slows the healing process.

-- Attempting at-home remedies without supervision – there is a lot of good information available for treating back pain conservatively, but it’s important to visit a doctor and get a diagnosis for your condition before you attempt to treat yourself.
+- Attempting at-home remedies without supervision – there is a lot of good information available for treating back pain conservatively, but it’s important to visit a physician and get a diagnosis for your condition before you attempt to treat yourself.
 Failure to do so wastes time and can even lead to further injury.

-- Treating the symptoms not the causes – one of the most common mistakes people make is to manage the symptoms of their condition and not the condition itself.
+- Treating the symptoms, not the causes – one of the most common mistakes people make is to manage the symptoms of their condition and not the condition itself.
 Treating back pain is a short-term answer but the discomfort will continue if you don’t take care of the underlying cause.

-- Continuing poor posture – improper spine alignment puts undue stress on the spine and can lead to a herniated disc, pinched nerve and other spine problems, which is why it is important to make sure you practice good posture when you’re sitting, standing, and even sleeping.
+- Continuing poor posture – improper spine alignment puts undue stress on the spine and can lead to a herniated disc, pinched nerve and other spine problems, which is why it is important to make sure you practice good posture when you’re sitting, standing and even sleeping.

-- Consenting to unnecessary procedures – patients are often so eager to overcome their pain that they consent to invasive open spine surgery when an outpatient procedure or conservative treatment would have been equally effective and less disruptive.
+- Consenting to unnecessary procedures – patients are often so eager to overcome their pain that they consent to invasive traditional open spine surgery when an outpatient procedure or conservative treatment would have been equally effective and less disruptive.

 - Ignoring the problem – don’t be afraid to ask for help.